wycomco/misty/README.md

 ## Goals of this script

 If a new update for any major version is found, it will import into munki repo, creating the following installers:
-- Apple Silicon: `stage_os_installer` and preloader for the installer
+- Apple Silicon: *stage_os_installer* and preloader for the installer
-- Intel: `startosinstall` with precache key set to true
+- Intel: *startosinstall* with precache key set to true
 - Both architectures: Place installer in /Applications directory

-The item’s `name` keys will not include a major version.
-Scoping is done using `board_id` and `device_id` in the plists as `installable_condition`.
+The item’s *name* keys will not include a major version.
+Scoping is done using *board_id* and *device_id* in the plists as *installable_condition*.
 By using this logic, only the latest available macOS upgrade will be offered to the individual client.

-`misty` is not intended for updating clients (minor updates within a major macOS version).
+*misty* is not intended for updating clients (minor updates within a major macOS version).
 There are other solutions available for that task.

 ## Running the script

-- The script requires root privileges.
-- The script does not have any options.
-You need to specify them in the override files.
+The script does not have any command line options.
+You specify them in the override files.
-- Currently, after installation a restart is required.
-After that, you can call it using `misty` or via full path `usr/local/wycomco/misty`.

 ### First run: customization

-The script will create a `usr/` subfolder in `/Users/Shared/Mist/`, which is already present by installing mist-cli.
+Please run the script using `sudo misty`.
+The script will then create a `usr/` subfolder in `/Users/Shared/Mist/`, that is already present after installing mist-cli.
 An override file will be created that you should customize to suite your needs.
 The script will also ask if you require localizations.
 If you do, localization templates for the relevant plist files will be copied to the `usr/` subfolder that you should also adjust to your language(s).

-You can also place a script called `postinstall.sh` into your usr folder that will get executed after each run.
+You can also place a script called `postinstall.sh` into your usr folder that will be executed after each run.
 Make sure to make it executable.

+> **Caution**: During the first run, the LaunchDaemon (see below) will be enabled if not running yet.
+Please make sure you customize your settings before 10:00 pm local time after the first run.

 ### Subsequent runs

-After you have edited the files in the `usr/` subdirectory, you can start another run of `misty`.
-It will then download the current full installers and create the respective plist files.
+During installation, a LaunchDaemon will be created that runs the script at 22:00 every night.
+Please change the file `/Library/LaunchDaemons/de.wycomco.misty.plist` if required.
+Beware that the LaunchDaemon will be reset after each update.
+Except for the first run you do not have to run the script manually, but of course you can.

-The next run of `misty` compares the full versions of each major version in the `Logs/` subdirectory.
+Each run of *misty* compares the full versions of each major version in the `Logs/` subdirectory.
 If no new updates are available, the script will terminate without downloading or packaging any item.
-You may want to create a LaunchAgent that will run `misty` every day.
-It will automatically create new munki items each time a new full installer is available.

 ## Folder structure

-As mentioned above, `mist-cli` is required for running this script, since the search for and download of full installers is done using this tool. `mist-cli` creates a folder `Mist` inside `/Users/Shared`.
+As mentioned above, *mist-cli* is required for running this script, since the search for and download of full installers is done using this tool. *mist-cli* creates a folder `Mist` inside `/Users/Shared`.
 We are using this folder.
 Inside that folder, we have several subfolders:

 * `skel/`: These are the template files.
 Do not edit files in here. `misty` may not work properly if the wrong files are edited, and updates may overwrite some files, too.
 *  `usr/`: This is your place to edit files to suit your needs.